Disciples of Welcome

 *Please note: While this program is designed with a particular focus on rural contexts, it is open to all UMC clergy serving in NC, suburban and urban included.
 Additionally, understanding that ministry contexts and appointments can change, as well as the fact this is an uncertain time in the UMC, be encouraged that we are invested in your participation and your leadership regardless of any shifts in your ministry over the course of the program.

 Help us spread the word!
 Do you know a UMC pastor in North Carolina who would be a great fit for Disciples of Welcome?

 Program elements and commitments:

 Three in-person retreats with full lodging covered and travel stipends available.
 Dates: September 23-25, 2019, April 20-22, 2020, Sept.
 28-30, 2020.

-Monthly video calls (alternating between calls with experienced leaders in bridge-building and smaller peer group reflection calls self-selected based by on geography or shared interests).
-Video calls to be hosted on the first Tuesday or Wednesday of each month during daytime hours, excluding December and Holy Week.
+Regular video calls (alternating between calls with experienced leaders in bridge-building and smaller peer group reflection calls self-selected based by on geography or shared interests).
+Video calls to be hosted approximately monthly during daytime hours, excluding December.
 Full call schedule will be released with notice of acceptance.

 Mini-grants of $1500 per cohort member to bring a vision for social healing in your congregation or local community to life.